OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:39

-> Take away my disgrace which I dread,
+> Remove my disgrace which I dread,
 > For Your judgments are good.

 ## Psalm 119:40